oucb/scrapez/README.md

 ScrapEZ is a web application to scrape websites for files that you are interested in.

-It allows to search and download files from any extension format (pdf, xml, png, css, html, js, ...).
+* Search and download files from any extension format (pdf, xml, png, css, html, js, ...).

-**Features:**
+* Search and download videos and music from popular platforms (YouTube, Vimeo, VK, Spotify, Deezer, Dailymotion, Pandora, ...).
 * Music, Documents and Videos organized
 * Bookmarks visualization to categorize links
 * Files downloaded locally automatically